-The Red Hot Chili Peppers’ Flea on how his relationship with his parents impacted his life and music career, and why he sees vulnerability as a strength
+The Red Hot Chili Peppers’ Flea shares how his rocky, ‘unconventional’ childhood shaped his career

 - He recently interviewed Flea, the Red Hot Chili Peppers’ bassist and the author of “Acid for the Children.”

-- Growing up, Flea wasn’t close to his mother and considered his father a “difficult person,” but they shaped his relationships and love for music.
+- Growing up, Flea wasn’t close to his mother and considered his stepfather a “difficult person,” but they shaped his relationships and love for music.

 - His desire for connection outside of his household was “a perfect setup for a rock band to start.”